-For integrated measures of sea-ice concentration such as sea-ice area, we plan to pursue efforts to carry out such work in part in preparation for our work in WP5100.
-To the extent possible, this work will be pursued with funding from other sources, but we deem it reasonable to use a limited amount of our available ESA CCI funding for these efforts.
-As a result of these activities, we plan to establish a reference data set of sea-ice area for the most widely used SIC products.
+For the major integrated measure of sea-ice concentration, namely sea-ice area, we have established over the past year a standard algorithm for its consistent calculation for different SIC products.
+These data sets form, for example, the basis of all sea-ice area related analyses in IPCC AR6.
+Throughout year 2, we plan to distribute this reference data set of sea-ice area for the most widely used SIC products.
 We expect that such reference data set will widely be used.
 As such, any further guidance on the possible naming of the data products arising from the collaboration of OSISAF and SICCI will be very welcome.
+We also plan to describe the calculation algorithm in a paper for a high-profile journal, including an analysis of observed trends.

 We will also pursue efforts to better understand possible requirements of sea-ice data averaged over longer periods.
-From our own perspective, we see very limited value of weekly, seasonal and annual data sets, and are unaware of any studies that would use gridded data on these time scales.
+From our own perspective, we see very limited value of weekly and seasonal data sets, and are unaware of any studies that would use gridded data on these time scales.
 The integration of daily data to monthly data is, however, very welcome.
 Any efforts to reasonably estimate the uncertainty of such averaged product seems of far higher value than spending work on providing products for other averaging periods than monthly.